 Mosquito bites are the main source of many life-threatening diseases including dengue, chikungunya and malaria.
 It becomes important to save yourself from mosquitoes in monsoons because this season is best suitable for mosquitoes to multiply.

-6 P.M. to 7 P.M. are the peak hours when mosquitoes are super active, and the chances of getting bit by them is higher.
-So, ideally you should avoid staying outdoors during this time.
+6 P.M. to 7 P.M. are the peak hours when mosquitoes are super active, and the chances of getting bit by them are higher.
+So, ideally, you should avoid staying outdoors during this time.

 - Symptoms to look for remedies immediately

 Mosquito-borne diseases can have life-threatening complications, even though the symptoms may last only for a few days or not seem severe.

 You must rush to a doctor in case you suspect any of the following symptoms:

 # Eye redness or Conjunctivitis

 # Feeling of exhaustion

 # A fever of 101°F (38.3°C) or higher